vsharkovski/inpututil/README.md

 Detects keystrokes and mouse clicks*.

-Supports binding functions to individual keys or key combination.
+Supports binding functions to individual keys or key combinations.

 \*Not yet